dogbiscuituk2/TagScanner7/TagScanner/Documentation/Notes.md

 Notice that field denotations are permitted to contain spaces and other non-alphanumeric characters.

-At runtime, the full list of accessible fields, together with their various metadata, will be assembled from the attributes attached to properties in the <a href="..\Models\Selection.cs">_Selection_</a> class.
+At runtime, the full list of accessible fields, together with their various metadata, will be assembled from the attributes attached to properties in the _Selection_ class.
 This is so for historical reasons; the first UI developed for the application used the Winforms PropertyGrid control, which binds to these attributes.
 The next stage of development will include moving these into readily available storage, free of recompilation requirements.

 <div style="text-align: right"><a href="#Contents">^ Contents</a></div>